FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 Slightly different to Linux.

 - **Architecture: Hybrid Kernel**
-    - Performance critical parts (filesystem, networking) run in Kernel Mode.
+    - Performance critical parts (filesystem, networking) run in [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) Mode.
     - Other subsystems run in User Mode (has a Microkernel-like influence).
-        - Everything we really need is run in kernel mode, and the rest is in user mode.
+        - Everything we really need is run in [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) mode, and the rest is in user mode.
 - **Configuration: The Registry**
     - *Unix*: Uses text files (e.g., `/etc/config`).
 Most configuration is done via plain text files.
         - Pros: Simple, easy to back up/restore.